Search

 Detection & Surveillance Map (credit: Project Predict, USAID/UC Davis)

-Tropical diseases caused by bacteria, viruses, and other infectious agents are on the increase, if we have learned anything from the COVID-19 experience.
-These pathogens have mostly escaped from tropical forests to infect people through contact with wild animals including primates, birds, bats, insects, and others.
-SARS (a coronavirus), AIDS, dengue fever, bird flu, Ebola, and now COVID-19 (a novel coronavirus) are a few examples.
-They expanded into human populations from tropical deforestation, wildlife sold by the 'bushmeat trade', land clearing for agriculture, and settlements in once intact rainforests.
-Climate change is predicted to further accelerate these introductions as more pathogens escape the forests.
+Tropical diseases caused by bacteria, viruses, and other agents are on the increase, if we have learned anything from the COVID-19 pandemic.
+Pathogens have escaped from the tropics to infect people through contact with wildlife including primates, birds, bats, insects, and others.
+SARS (a coronavirus), AIDS, dengue fever, bird flu, Ebola, and COVID (a novel coronavirus) are just a few examples.
+These disease vectors expanded into human populations from wildlife sold by the 'bushmeat trade', land clearing for agriculture, and settlements in once intact tropical forests.
+Infectious diseases found easy transport via our globalized and interconnected networks of airline traffic as well as people migrating from the countryside into cities or across national borders.
+Climate change will like increase the reach of these pathogens as well.

-Infectious diseases have found easy transport via our global, interconnected networks of airline traffic and migrations of people from the countryside into cities or across national borders.
-Time is critical in identifying any new bugs that might cause an epidemic or pandemic.
+Time is critical in identifying new bugs that might cause an epidemic.
 Project Predict at the School of Veterinary Medicine at UC Davis works to detect such new pathogens that can crossover from animals to people by attempting to identify bacteria and viruses with pandemic potential before they cause outbreaks.
-Two instructional videos, produced in association with National Public Radio (NPR) explain 'killer viruses' and their potential to create health emergencies.
+Two instructional videos, produced in association with National Public Radio (NPR), explain 'killer viruses' and their potential to create health emergencies.

 Print

-404 Rate this article:
+525 Rate this article:

 No rating